 - 1 beaten egg, for brushing the top

-- Cut the butter into small pieces, then mix with the flour and salt using a pastry blender, knives, or your hands until the mixture looks like coarse meal.
-Gradually add water, little by little, just until the dough can be gathered into a ball.
+- Cut the butter into small pieces, then mix with the flour and salt using a pastry blender, until the mixture looks like coarse meal.
+Gradually add water until the dough can be gathered into a ball.

-- Separate the dough into 2 two equal pieces, flatten into disks, wrap in plastic, and refrigerate to hydrate the flour and until the disks become firm (at least an hour, or overnight).
+- Divide the dough into 2 two equal pieces, flatten into disks, wrap in plastic wrap, and refrigerate to firm (at least 20 minutes or overnight).
 The dough can be made days ahead of time and kept refrigerated.

-- Sweat the bacon on medium heat until the fat renders, about 5 minutes; the bacon should be tender, but not crisp or hard.
-Add the onions to the pan and, cook for a minute or two.
-Meanwhile, coarsely chop the greens, add to the pan, cover to help steam the greens, and cook, stirring occasionally, adding a tablespoon or two of water if the pan threatens to dry out.
+- Sweat the bacon on medium heat until the fat renders, about 5 minutes.
+Add the onions to the pan and, cook for a minute.
+Meanwhile, coarsely chop the greens, add to the pan, cover to help steam them, and cook, stirring occasionally, adding a tablespoon or two of water if needed.

 - Cook the greens until they’re tender and taste good to you (about 10 minutes for me), then transfer to a mixing bowl and cool for a few minutes.
-Press on the greens with a towel to remove any remaining liquid, cool for a few minutes more, then mix in the cheese and egg yolks, along with the spices.
-Double- check the seasoning for salt and adjust until it tastes good to you.
+Press on the greens with a towel to remove any remaining liquid, then mix in the cheese, egg yolks, and spices.
+Taste the seasoning for salt and adjust until it tastes good to you.

 Rolling out the dough and cooking

-- Then turn down the heat to 350°F (180°C) and bake for about 30 minutes more, or until the top is nicely browned and attractive.
+- Then turn down the heat to 350°F (180°C) and bake for about 30 minutes more, or until the top is golden brown.

-- Cool for a few minutes before slicing into individual servings.
-The Erbazzone holds heat well, travels like a dream, and is good at room temperature, too.
+- Cool a bit before slicing into servings.
+The Erbazzone holds heat, travels well, and is good at room temperature.